 Despite efforts to make domestic work more egalitarian in the household, women continue to bear the burden of providing care for children.
 Some researchers attribute declining maternal workforce participation to rising child care costs.
 On the labor side, more than 90 percent of child care workers are women.

-In 2020, a record number of Republican women ran for Congress, a boom following historic lows of female representation for the party.
-As the GOP rebuilds its female coalition — both on the federal and local level — who are the women rising in the Republican ranks?
+In 2020, a record number of Republican women ran for Congress, a boom following historic lows in women’s representation in the party.
+As the GOP rebuilds its coalition — both on the federal and local level — who are the women rising in the Republican ranks?

-From activists and local leaders to business executives and federal officeholders, women have been instrumental in affecting political change.
-These 19th profiles tell the stories of women who may not be known yet, but are poised to become household names.
+From activists and local leaders to business executives and federal officeholders, women and members of the LGBTQ+ community have been instrumental in affecting political change.
+These 19th profiles tell the stories of people who may not be known yet, but are poised to become household names.

 Black Americans are disproportionately suffering from a set of dual ills: the novel coronavirus and systemic racism.
 Evidence shows Black Americans are more likely to fall sick from or die from Covid-19.
 Concurrently, they are also more likely to die from police brutality.
 These are just two symptoms of the systemic racism that has disadvantaged Black Americans for hundreds of years.